redbadger/awesome-badger/_posts/2026-03-09-wasm-beyond-the-browser-and-back-again.md

     H --> I[Send to editor]
 ```

-Both passes run independently and all diagnostics are reported together, giving the developer a complete picture of issues in their MJML document.
+Both passes run independently, and all diagnostics are reported together, giving the developer a complete picture of issues in their MJML document.

 ## Differences between Zed and browser extension APIs